 Any employee of the library or group within the Libraries may conceive of and request permission to put up a display in the M.D.
 Anderson Library.
 Outside groups may only put up displays if they are collaborating with library employees and if all other requirements are met.

-The primary location for displays will be in the Academic Research Center (ARC), located on the first floor of the M.D.
+The primary location for displays will be in the north computer lab, located on the first floor of the M.D.
 Anderson Library.
 Context-specific displays may be located in other areas of the library.
 Examples of this include placing a display near a computer terminal on another floor, or near a specific collection such as the literature collection, juvenile collection or government document collection.

-While the librarian or library staff creating a display is primarily responsible for coordinating the content, set-up, replenishing (if applicable) and removal of displays, the Outreach Librarian may perform these functions either in conjunction with or in place of the creator(s).
+The librarian or library staff creating a display is primarily responsible for coordinating the content, set-up, replenishing (if applicable) and removal of displays.

 The main display site is in a heavily-used public area, so a display’s security needs must be minimal.
-The librarian or library staff creating the display is responsible for restocking handouts, straightening or otherwise adjusting displayed materials, and removing unwanted additions or graffiti, and the Outreach Librarian may assist with these tasks when necessary.
+The librarian or library staff creating the display is responsible for restocking handouts, straightening or otherwise adjusting displayed materials, and removing unwanted additions or graffiti.
 Each display will contain the following notice: “The University Libraries reserves the right to remove any unwanted materials or marks from this display area.”